 Lemon oil is another essential oil that I use on a daily basis.
 I keep it on my kitchen counter so it’s handy when I need it.
-I add it to my drinking water, use it when cleaning, run it in my diffuser and even use it to stop bleeding when I cut myself.
+I add it to my drinking water, diffuse it, and use it for cleaning all sorts of things.

 But wait, there’s more…

 Therapeutic-grade lemon oil is anywhere from 65 to 72% d-limonene, a molecule found in nature that supports overall health and may support normal immune function.

 Its refreshing aroma is invigorating, enhancing, and warming.